 ||8:00 a.m. - 5:00 p.m.

 Polk State College faculty members are available to assist students during regularly-scheduled office hours, which are posted on the syllabus for each course along with faculty office locations.
-Some professors also provide online office hours for supplemented, hybrid, and fully-online classes in PAL (the College's web-based learning management system) or through real-time email communication.
+Some professors also provide online office hours for supplemented, hybrid, and fully-online classes in CANVAS (the College's web-based learning management system) or through real-time email communication.
 Faculty email addresses and phone numbers are posted on the syllabus for each course so students can email or call their professors for help with course content.

 The Polk State College libraries support learning and instruction by providing access to quality academic information resources on many subjects.
 The libraries' collections include print and E-books, online and print periodicals, online and print reference work, and video resources.
 The libraries provide access to commercial electronic databases that are accessible to students through the Internet via a single login.